A Library Of Image Generators

 extending the image, 3d construction, and the social functions.

 I mean iterating over fusion of different inflective variants[2], re- and deflection of forms are acting as the cause of the change in the meaning of forms themself, in which the meaningful forms are the source of the varieties.
 The reason why in art de- & composition, de- & construction let emerging and are merging grammar of meaning.
 This is a constant, variable[1] process of breaking frames of, and framing social rules.
-The state of meaning, the zeitgeist, is not hypothetical, but it is a, temporarily hyperactive, thesis about the state, the syncrethesis.

 This text includes, if not involves, one or more puns.